hunt-genes/PPU-GenEpi/Day5/README.md

 * The original summary statistics from Biobank Japan (BBJ) of LDL cholesterol in N=72,866 can be found [here](https://humandbs.biosciencedbc.jp/files/hum0014/hum0014_README_QTL_GWAS.html)
 `BBJ-LDL-preMeta.txt`
 The columns are CHR     POS38   SNPID   Allele1 Allele2 AC_Allele2      AF_Allele2      N       BETA    SE      p.value log10P
+The best estimate is in terms of Allele2.

 * The original summary statistics of joint analysis of metabochip and GWAS data for LDL cholesterol in N=89,138 from the Global Lipids Genetics Consortium (GLGC) can be found [here](http://csg.sph.umich.edu/willer/public/lipids2013/)
 `GLGC-LDL-preMeta.txt`
 The columns are SNP_hg18        SNP_hg19        rsid    A1      A2      beta    se      N       P-value Freq.A1.1000G.EUR
+The beta estimate is in terms of Allele 1.

 * The summary statistics of LDL cholesterol from the HUNT study in N=67,429.
 `HUNT-LDL-preMeta.txt`
 The columns are CHR     POS38   SNPID   Allele1 Allele2 AC_Allele2      AF_Allele2      N       BETA    SE  p.value
+The beta estimate is in terms of Allele2.

 ## 2. Check your summary statistics to make sure they're ready for meta-analysis.